-15. At this time, if your coach is equipped with an optional refrigerator ice maker, the waterlines for that must also be drained.(See "Winterizing Optional Appliances" instructions at the end of this section.)If not, proceed to the next numbered step.
+15. At this time, if your coach is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for that must also be drained.

+(See "Winterizing Optional Appliances" instructions at the end of this section.)
+If not, proceed to the next numbered step.